-On Monday, I celebrated a very special day.
-It was my one year celibacy anniversary or my one year no-sexaversary as I’d like to call it.
-One year of fighting the good fight to resist temptation.
-I’m still waiting until marriage to take the cookie out of the cookie jar but I had to celebrate one year because I honestly never thought I would make a year.
+Every year I celebrate my celibacy anniversary.
+I call it my no sexaversary.
+I do this because, after years of being addicted to sex, I never thought I could actually be celibate.
 Sex used to be a hobby for me.
 So when God called me to be celibate, I just knew He was talking to the wrong person.
-Well after answering the call, I was delighted on 1) how much it changed me as a person and 2) how judgmental people were towards celibate individuals.
+Well after answering the call, I was surprised to see 1) how much it changed me as a person and 2) how judgmental people were towards celibate individuals.
 Nowadays, it’s like being celibate is a disease.
-I would tell people I was celibate, men and women included, and I would automatically see their face tense up in disgust like I had leprosy or something.
-I couldn’t be too shocked because those were the same looks I gave people before I answered the call.
+I would tell people I was celibate, men and women included, and I would automatically see their faces tense up in disgust like I had leprosy or something.
+I couldn’t be too shocked because those were the same looks I gave people before I became celibate.
 I feel that most people look this way because of their ignorance.
 When someone reveals their celibacy, most people already have a preconceived notion about who that person is.
-Well I am here to discredit five very silly myths about celibate individuals.
+Well, I am here to discredit five very silly myths about celibacy.

 Before I was celibate, I absolutely loved sex.
 I used it to feel better.
 It was my vice.
 Then my prayer life began and God told me to be celibate.
 Without God, I couldn’t accomplish this thing because Lord knows I’m not strong enough.
 My flesh is weak and I make dumb decisions all the time that put me in compromising positions.
 I said all that to say, if God didn’t call you to be celibate, then this process may not be for you just yet.